MichaelT-W23/ecommerce-ui-idea/README.md

 <br>

 ### Inspiration
 This design was heavily inspired by the following website.
 I made this as a practice exercise to see if I could replicate it.
+The main purpose was to replicate the Navbar and search functionality.

 Website -> [depop.com](https://www.depop.com/)